Ritwika-14/CoupEarn/README.md

 ### 1. Fork the Repository

-- Navigate to the GitHub repository containing the Markdown file you want to modify.
 - Click on the "Fork" button in the top right corner of the repository page.
 - This will create a copy of the repository in your GitHub account.